Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 116.  ### Question116
-True or False: Programmers and testers should not be included in refining Product Backlog items.
+True or False: Programmers and Testers should not be included in refining Product Backlog items.

 - [ ] True
 - [x] False